primesearch/LLR/llr/cllr___Win32_Debug/Readme.txt

   - To improve reliability, error checking may now be forced, if the program is working near the current FFT limit.
-This feature may be adjusted by using the option -oPercentFFTLimit=dd.d, the default value beeing 0.5 ; note that setting echk to one is generally not much time consuming : typically 5% more.
+This feature may be adjusted by using the option -oPercentFFTLimit=dd.d, the default value being 0.5 ; note that setting echk to one is generally not much time consuming : typically 5% more.
   Also, this feature may be wiped out by setting PercentFFTLimit to 0.0!